jsbisht/onActionDirectiveAngular/README.md

 # onActionDirectiveAngular
-onAction directives to set visibility of multiple panels
+onAction directives to set visibility of multiple panels.

+Another way of implementing routing for small components.

 > scope-obj="isVisible"